jobedev95/devops24/examinations/02/README.md

 What does the `ansible_connection=local` part mean?

+### ANSWER:

+It tells Ansible that any connections to that machine should not be using the SSH-protocol as the given host is a local machine.
+Instead it will execute all tasks locally as if you were running them yourself.

 ## BONUS QUESTION

 The command `ansible-config` can be used for creating, viewing, validating, and listing